 The design of the ground floor seamlessly connect to the adjacent outdoor spaces.
-Wood screens shroud the main house curtain wall on the south side and twists out to form part of the entry promenade.
+Wood solar screens shroud the main house glass curtain wall on the south side and twists out to form part of the entry promenade.
 On the second floor of the main house, large glazed openings in the front and rear of the home frame distant views of the hills and valleys.

 A guest house is connected to the main house by way of a lath/bridge promenade and the structure is perched off the edge of the saddle allowing/directing framed views to the South/East hills/valleys.